 A copyfree license does not place any restrictions on the modification of -- and derivation from -- the licensed material external to the license itself, and protects recipients of the material from such restrictions except insofar as explicit individual contractual agreements may be concerned.

-A copyfree license does not place any restrictions on materials outside of the licensed material itself, nor does it explicitly limit the licensed materials in combination with materials external to the licensed work.
+A copyfree license does not place any restrictions on materials outside of the licensed work itself, nor does it explicitly limit the licensed work in combination with materials external to the licensed work.